 Blood Knight: Pun aside, any melee vampire character will be found thriving off battle. battles can go on longer, fights will be more appealing, monster schools will simply be receptacles of health to a well made character.

 Bonus Boss: Vlad Digula in Wizardlands.
 For everyone who needs that dose of sadistic difficulty and simply found Dredmor himself lacking, here comes this little red-eyed menace who can literally nuke you every other turnnote He has a 50% chance to cast the Bolt of Mass Destruction's spell every turn.
 And this is just one of his many spells.
 And that is actually the better alternative to getting drillnose'd by him.
+Oh, and if you really pissed off the Random Number God, he can spawn more than once in a single visit.
 Found in...

 The weapon and armor skill trees don't allow you to suck blood, cast magic from blood, build giant power drills to smash enemies with... but they'll ensure that you survive a little longer.